A voxel-level approach to brain age prediction: A method to assess regional brain aging: Materials and Methods

 \subsection{Bias Correction}

 Bias correction is a post-processing step in brain age prediction pipelines.
 This step is essential to remove bias due to the mean age of the training set.
-Brain age prediction models have been observed to be biased around the mean age of the training dataset, leading to under-estimations of age for subjects older than the mean age and over-estimations for subjects younger than the mean age.
+Brain age prediction models have been observed to be biased around the mean age of the training dataset, leading to under-estimations of brain age for subjects older than the mean age and over-estimations for subjects younger than the mean age.
 The source of this bias is largely unknown but is speculated to be due to reasons including noisy data, heterogeneity in the training set, data distribution, availability of data corresponding to varying age ranges, and the modeling techniques used \citep{aycheh2018biological,cole2017predicting,liang2019investigating}.
 A uniform dataset (Cam-CAN) during training was used, exposing the model to a balanced number of samples across all age ranges (and balanced sex distribution), minimizing biased predictions.
-However, despite using a theoretically uniform dataset, the number of samples in the extremities (20-30 years, and 80-90 years) is comparatively lower than the rest.
+However, despite using an \nw{ostensibly} uniform dataset, the number of samples in the extremities (20-30 years, and 80-90 years) is comparatively lower than the rest.

-The proposed methodology adapted for the bias correction technique followed by the baseline model \citep{popescu2021local}, which based on the current literature is the only study that proposed a bias correction for voxel-level brain age prediction algorithms.
+The proposed methodology \nw{employed} for the bias correction technique followed what was proposed in \citet{popescu2021local}, which based on the current literature is the only study that proposed a bias correction for voxel-level brain age prediction algorithms.
 Hence, the goal is to train a model that learns age-specific structural features relevant to predict age such that the predictions have minimal bias.
 This can be confirmed by comparing the results before and after bias correction, a small difference between the two indicates that bias correction does not impact the results significantly, and hence, predictions are minimally biased.